Skip to content

 The Wall Street Journal recently published an insightful article into Taylor Swift’s business practices.
-It contains several strategies Financial Advisors can easily adapt to grow their own businesses.
-Let’s take a closer look.
+It contains several strategies Financial Advisors can easily adapt to grow their own business.
+Which of her best practices remind you of Al Granum’s proven methods for success in our industry?
+Let’s take a closer and then consider how we can convert her tactics into refining our own businesses development initiatives.

 “She secured her fans’ loyalty by speaking directly to them online.”